WIDEProgramming/HybridHelper/README.md

 # Debug Information

-You will get debug information (Debug.Write) on the first use of the HybridHelper
+You will get debug information on the first use of the HybridHelper

 Example: